amitnandan/AIReactComponentGenerator/README.md

-# 🧠 AI React Component Generator
+# AI React Component Generator with TailWind CSS

 This project allows users to generate interactive, styled React components using AI (via OpenAI API).
 The app includes a Spring Boot backend and a React frontend using `react-live` for real-time JSX previews.